Welcome to your future.

 - Work approximately 20 hours a week at the Church

-- Spend 20 hours working on online Masters Degree (Tuition and textbooks paid for)
+- Spend about 20 hours working on online Masters Degree (Tuition and textbooks paid for)

 - Receive a monthly stipend